Everything You Wanted To Know About TPAs

 How Did Employee Benefit TPAs Get Started?
 What types of plans?

 TPAs are mostly an evolution from other related businesses & needs.
 There are reports of a TPA operating as early as 1933.
-However, the modern TPA concept has its roots in the jointly-administered multi-employer union/management collectivelyk-bargained employee benefit plans, codified in the 1946 Federal Taft-Hartley Act.
+However, the modern TPA concept has its roots in the jointly-administered multi-employer union/management collectively-bargained employee benefit plans, codified in the 1945 federal Taft-Hartley Act.

 Such plans typically are composed of several employers whose workers belong to a single union.
-The concept is especially beneficial to workers in trades which move from job to job.
+The concept is especially beneficial to workers in trades which move from job to job (such as construction specialties).
 Not surprisingly, these Taft-Hartley plans are called "multi-employer" plans (not to be confused with the very different term "multiple employer").

 There were also a few TPAs as early as the late 1950s who specialized in serving plans sponsored by single employers for their own workers.
 These corporations tended to be primarily interested in applying this concept only to health coverage, while most Taft-hartley plans at the time centered on pensions.
 Today, health is the dominant issue for all TPAs because of so much government regulation.